MLB stadiums by capacity: Biggest, smallest baseball parks

 Capacity: 55,000

 London Stadium, usually the home of West Ham in soccer’s English Premier League, has hosted MLB’s London Series on three different occasions.
-After a hiatus in 2025, MLB is expected to return to the stadium in 2026.
+Major-league games are expected to return eventually, but MLB will skip the UK for the second straight season in 2026 due to broadcast conflicts caused by the FIFA World Cup.

 2. Sydney Cricket Ground